jedireza/frame/README.md

 Frame is built with the [hapi.js framework](https://github.com/hapijs/hapi) and [toolset](https://github.com/hapijs).
 We're using [MongoDB](https://github.com/mongodb/node-mongodb-native/) as a data store.
-We also user [Nodemailer](https://github.com/andris9/Nodemailer) for email transport.
+We also use [Nodemailer](https://github.com/andris9/Nodemailer) for email transport.

 Please [refer to the wiki](https://github.com/jedireza/frame/wiki/) for